 - If you ever have dried marzipan don't throw it away.
 Save it in the freezer- the next time you make streusel add it to the streusel.

-Personally I am not a big fan of Almond's, I love Cashews, Macadamia, Hazelnuts, and Pecans, So often I will pick a nut and make a variation to the original recipe.
+Personally, I do love almond marzipan, as well as cashews, Macadamia, hazelnuts, and pecans, So often I will pick a nut and make a variation to the original recipe.
 Basically use the same egg-less version but make it with a different nut.
 Sometimes a mixture of nuts!!
 Oh, it's delicious.
 They don't always have the same color obviously but they taste different from each other and that's what makes me love it more.

 Homemade Marzipan Truffles

 Frequently asked questions